dhellmann/pymotw-3/source/configparser/index.rst

 Options as Flags
 ----------------

-Usually the parser requires an explicit value for each option, but with the :class:`ConfigParser` parameter *allow_no_value* set to ``True`` an option can appear by itself on a line in the input file, and be used as a flag.
+Usually, the parser requires an explicit value for each option, but with the :class:`ConfigParser` parameter *allow_no_value* set to ``True`` an option can appear by itself on a line in the input file, and be used as a flag.